 This alternative would have placed the REVIL near the southern boundary of the installation.
 The access road, Lovelace Road, is remote, but is a secondary traffic corridor to the facilities on the southern portion of the installation and has low traffic.
-However, this alternative was not considered because it did not meet some of the selection standards.
+However, this alternative is not being carried forward for detailed analysis because it did not meet some of the selection standards.
 There are no nearby options available for explosives storage.
 Although the condition of the roads could handle large vehicles, they would need to be evaluated to verify this.
 Proximity to the southernmost installation boundary also poses a security concern because the site is isolated and not near any installation entry or exit points.
 Combining the extended response time to any security incidents (due to the site location) with weapon system componentry would not meet the needs of the Proposed Action.
 The location was too distant from existing infrastructure to be considered.